-Hanging glow bulb both represents light and is transformed by it.
-Within the installation a light source, set at a cycle of 5 minutes on/ 5 minutes off, floods the room with sudden brightness then plunges it into darkness.
-Forced to adapt to the change, viewers see first a dead globe, then its double – a strange glowing apparition suspended in the room.
+Hanging glow bulb is an installation piece that both represents light and is transformed by it.
+Michelle Nikou has cast an ordinary light bulb and power cord in a dense resin material laced with glow-in-the-dark pigment.
+This material absorbs light and, when immersed in darkness, emanates a yellowish afterglow that gradually fades.
+Set to a timer at five-minute intervals, the bulb floods the room with sudden brightness then diminishes into darkness.
+Forced to adapt to the change, viewers see first a dead globe, then its double – a strangely glowing apparition suspended in the room.

 Michelle Nikou, 2010

-Using a manual technique in preference to a more industrial approach, she uses traditional processes of metal-casting in materials such as lead, bronze, tin and aluminum.
+Michelle Nikou is a sculptor who uses a wide range of materials including lead, bronze, resin and ceramics.
+Her work conveys universal themes with a candid, wry sense of humour and an unconventional aesthetic.
+Preferring manual techniques to a more industrial approach, Nikou uses traditional processes of metal casting in materials such as lead, bronze, tin and aluminium.
 Yet unlike the traditional pour/cut/polish method of much sculptural work, Nikou’s casting process is left evident along with much of the plaster.